Neural Distributed Image Compression using Common Information: Experiments

-\textbf{Training: } We center-crop each $375 \times 1242$ image of the KITTI Stereo dataset to obtain a $370 \times 740$ image, and then downsample it to a $128 \times 256$ image.
-We train the baseline model with different values of $\lambda$ to obtain points for different bit rates, according to the training details in \citet{balle2017}, using the PSNR and MS-SSIM reconstruction loss.
-We then train the proposed model for 500K iterations, using randomly initialized network weights.
-Similarly to \citet{balle2017}, we train our models using AMSGrad optimizer \citet{j.2018on}, with a learning rate of $1 \times 10^{-4}$.
+\textbf{Training: }We center-crop each $375 \times 1242$ image of the KITTI Stereo dataset to obtain a $370 \times 740$ image, and then downsample it to a $128 \times 256$ image.
+For Cityscape dataset, we directly downsample each image to $128 \times 256$.
+We train the baseline model with different values of $\lambda$ to obtain points with different bit rates using the PSNR and MS-SSIM metrics for the reconstruction loss.
+We train the proposed model for 500K iterations, using randomly initialized network weights.
+Similarly to \cite{balle2017}, we train our models using AMSGrad optimizer \cite{j.2018on}, with a learning rate of $1 \times 10^{-4}$.
 The learning rate is reduced by a factor of $10$ whenever the decrease in the loss function stagnates, where the lower bound on the learning rate is set to $1 \cdot 10^{-7}$.
-We use a batch size of 1 because of the small size of the KITTI Stereo dataset under consideration.
-We tested our models on 790 images from KITTI Stereo.
-We train the model proposed in (\citet{DSIN}) by using the provided code\footnote{\url{https://github.com/ayziksha/DSIN}}.
-We highlight that our results for DSIN differ from the results reported in \citet{DSIN} because we use smaller images in our experiments.
+We use a batch size of 1 because of the small size of the datasets under consideration.
+For comparison, we also train the model proposed in \cite{DSIN} by using the provided code\footnote{\url{https://github.com/ayziksha/DSIN}}, which will be referred to as DSIN.
+We highlight that the results for DSIN reported here differ from those in \cite{DSIN} because we use smaller images in our experiments.